connected-little-boxes/connectedlittleboxes.github.io/README.md

 # connectedlittleboxes.github.io
-website for the Connected Little Boxes project.
-You can find the webiste [here](https://www.connectedlittleboxes.com)
+This is the website for the Connected Little Boxes project.

+You can view the contents of the website [here](https://www.connectedlittleboxes.com)